-5.7 Provider inspections will look specifically at the corporate governance and management arrangements of the service provider.
+- 5.5 Where a service provider is delivering regulated services at or from a number of places, we will maintain oversight of all the services delivered by the provider.
+Where we identify patterns or high volumes of non-compliance, concerns or safeguarding issues in a number of services, this may trigger a provider inspection. - 5.6 Provider inspections will look specifically at the corporate governance and management arrangements of the service provider.
 Depending on the circumstances this may also include an inspection of all the services within the provider's portfolio, focusing on specific areas of concern.
-These inspections of the individual services will normally be focused inspections, but could be full inspections depending on the circumstances.